Ezequiel Tovar Preview, Player Props: Rockies vs. Twins

-On Friday, Ezequiel Tovar (.350 slugging percentage in past 10 games, with no homers) and the Colorado Rockies face the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 8:10 PM ET.
+Ezequiel Tovar -- with a slugging percentage of .350 in his past 10 games (including no homers) -- will be in action for the Colorado Rockies versus the Minnesota Twins, with Emilio Pagan on the hill, on September 30 at 8:10 PM ET.

-He strung together two hits (going 2-for-5) in his last appearance against the Dodgers.
+In his last game, he had two hits (going 2-for-5) against the Dodgers.

 Sportsbook Promo Codes